 What can I expect from the process of obtaining a dental crown?

 First, the dentist will prepare the tooth by removing enamel from the outer edges.
-An impression is made and used so that the dental crown can be made to fit right over the prepared tooth.
+An impression is made and used so the dental crown can fit right over the prepared tooth.
 A temporary crown is made and bonded over the tooth while a ceramist fabricates the final restoration.
-When their crown is complete, patients return to the office to have the temporary removed and the final restoration bonded over the natural tooth.
+When their crown is complete, patients return to the office to have the temporary crown removed and the final restoration bonded over the natural tooth.